It can boost a wireless signal, be an access point, extend WiFi, or add WiFi to non-wireless devices.

 The WiFi speeds will vary for everyone and depend on several factors for distance and speed.

-Doing a basic wireless speed test the unit maxed out my internet speed with 87Mbps Download and 20 Mbps Upload.
+While doing a basic wireless speed test, the unit maxed out my internet speed with 87Mbps Download and 20 Mbps Upload.

-The unit is 802.11ac dual-band 2.4GHz and 5Ghz making it have quick wireless speeds and able to fit into most any network.
+The unit is 802.11ac dual-band 2.4GHz and 5Ghz, making it have quick wireless speeds and able to fit into almost any network.